by Texas Homesteader ~

 So when it’s growing, I make sure to put fresh cilantro to good use.
 I love this Cilantro Rice recipe.
 And it’s so easy too!

-Preparing The Rice
+Preparing To Cook The Rice

 Long-grain rice is a pantry staple at our house.
 It’s an inexpensive and flexible ingredient in so many dishes.